AstroPlant/astroplant-server/README.md

 $ nix-shell
 ```

-this installs Python 3.6 and creates a virtual environment in a \_build
+this installs Python 3.6 and Node 8 and makes them available in your shell
-subdirectory.
+environment for the duration of the shell session.
+It also creates a `\_build`
+subdirectory and uses it as a virtual Python environment for packages.

 ## Database

 The server requires a database to function.
 It has only been tested with MySQL/MariaDB.

 ### Creating a database:

 To create a development database and a local user able to login without a
-password perform:
+password perform e.g.:

 ```shell
 $ sudo mysql